 Users should make themselves familiar with the preface to the New Zealand Building Code Handbook, which describes the status of Compliance Documents and explains alternative methods of achieving compliance.

-Classified uses and defined words italicised in the text are explained in clauses A1 and A2 of the New Zealand Building Code.
+Defined words (italicised in the text) and classified uses are explained in Clause A1 of the Building Code and in the Definitions at the start of this Compliance Document.

 Document Status